JakubWasilczyk/screen_breakpoints/README.md

 ## Usage

-This package contains 2 basic Widgets that you can use:
+This package contains 2 basic Widgets that you can use: BreakpointContainer and BreakpointBuilder
-    -   BreakpointContainer
-    -   BreakpointBuilder

 BreakpointContainer - Use it if you want to place object inside a container that will be resized based on the breakpoint.